spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

 ### File Mount Becomes Unavailable after Cluster Experiences Network Issues

-A known issue exists with Rook-Ceph that if your cluster experiences network issues, file mount becomes unavailable even after the network is restored.
-This is currently an open issue with Rook.
-If you run into this issue, follow these steps for a workaround.
+A known issue exists with Rook-Ceph that if your cluster experiences network issues, file mount becomes unavailable and remains unavailable even after the network is restored.

 #### Debug Steps